-In this work, we have derived a general approximate expression for the partition function of an arbitrary number of coupled quantum oscillators.
-Evaluating this expression requires solving a system of nonlinear coupled equations, the size of which scales with the number of parameters in the potential energy function.
-For simple systems involving up to $N=10$ coupled oscillators, numerical tests using a simple iterative scheme consistently yield to a stable and unique solution, provided that reasonable initial conditions are chosen.
+In this work, we have derived a general approximate expression for the quantum partition function of an arbitrary number of coupled quantum oscillators.
+In practice, evaluating this expression requires solving a system of nonlinear coupled equations, the size of which scales with the number of parameters entering the potential energy function.
+For systems involving up to $N=10$ coupled oscillators, numerical tests show that a simple iterative scheme consistently yields a stable and unique solution, provided that reasonable initial conditions are chosen.
 Quantitatively, the resulting thermodynamic quantities -free energy, average energy, and specific heat- are found to be quite accurate, with relative errors typically within a few percent, even at low temperatures.

-Extending this approach to more realistic systems, particularly those with a significantly larger number of oscillators, is certainly the main challenge for future work.
-Preliminary results indicate that convergence issues may arise for such systems, indicating that the use of more advanced numerical algorithms to ensure stability will be probably necessary.
-Additionally, the high computational cost associated with evaluating the covariance matrix, which involves $N$-dimensional integrals, may become a limiting factor.
-This limitation could potentially be removed by modifying the criterion used to fit the exact potential with a Gaussian distribution (see Eq.~\ref{replaceV}), thus circumventing the need for explicit covariance matrix evaluation.
+Extending this approach to more realistic systems, particularly those involving a significantly larger number of oscillators, is the main challenge for future work.
+Preliminary results indicate that convergence issues may arise in such cases, suggesting that more advanced numerical algorithms may be required to ensure stability.
+In addition, the computational cost associated with evaluating the covariance matrix, which involves $N$-dimensional integrals, may become a limiting factor.
+This limitation could potentially be avoided by modifying the criterion used to fit the exact potential with a Gaussian distribution (see Eq.(\ref{replaceV})), thus circumventing the evaluation of the covariance matrix.

-Finally, let us note that a particularly promising application of our formula is the computation of the ro-vibrational partition function of large (bio)molecules.
-Realizing this, however, requires extending the formalism to deal with the more complex kinetic energy operators expressed in internal coordinates.
+Finally, as already noted in the introduction, a particularly promising application of our formula is the computation of the rovibrational partition function of large (bio)molecules.
+Achieving this will require extending the present formalism to handle the more complex kinetic energy operators that arise when expressed in internal coordinates.
 Initial developments in this direction are encouraging and suggest that such a generalization is feasible.